 Research by Deloitte and Touche found that customer-centric companies were 60% more profitable compared to companies that were not focused on the customer.

 If Apple’s main focus was on making more money, they probably wouldn’t have been so successful now.
 Instead, they focused on their customers and it has paid off.

 Today, Apple is one of the world’s most successful and profitable technology company.
 It holds over 40% of the US smartphone market and has a fantastical 87% brand loyalty across the US and Europe.

 So think less about profit and more about customer value.
 How your company and your product or service can create more value for your customer.

-From Apple to other industry-leading companies such as Netflix and Amazon, the best way to learn retention from big companies is to survey your customers, read their feedback and use it to improve your product, service, and experience.
+From Apple to other industry-leading companies, the best way to learn retention from big companies is to survey your customers, read their feedback and use it to improve your product, service, and experience.